 - After Firefly gets outmaneuvered by Batman and sent careening into Volcana's back, setting them both up for capture, she exasperatedly snaps, "Are you good for anything?", leaving the viewer to wonder in what other ways she found him less than satisfactory.

 - In "The Savage Time" when the team is thrown into a pile while riding alternate-Bruce Wayne's rocket train (long story), the following exchange occurs.

 Flash: (pulling his hand from what appears to be her breasts) Sorry!

 - Speaking of which, one of the New Gods in "Twilight" evidently slaps Wonder Woman's ass just off-screen to provoke her into chasing him.

 Wonder Woman: He's worse than The Flash!

-"Hearts and Minds" has many of these.
-The episode's main premise revolves around the allegory of Green Lantern suffering from... performanceanxietyissues.
-At one point, Katma Tui blatantly called his power loss "emerald impotence", (even Flash had to leave the room after hearing that one).
+- "Hearts and Minds" has many of these.
+The episode's main premise revolves around the allegory of Green Lantern suffering from... performance anxiety issues.
+At one point, Katma Tui calls his power loss "emerald impudence", which Flash mishears as "impotence".

 Hawkgirl: So do you sleep better now?